-In March 2018, the unemployment rate1 in the tourism sector was at 6.4%, which is 0.3 percentage points higher than the rate reported in March 2017, and higher than the previous month (February 2018), when the unemployment rate stood at 5.6%.
+In March 2019, the unemployment rate1 in the tourism sector was at 6.0%, which is 0.4% lower than the rate reported in March 2018, and higher than the previous month (February 2019), when the unemployment rate stood at 4.9%.

-At 6.4%, tourism’s unemployment rate was above Canada’s seasonally unadjusted unemployment rate of 6.3%.
+At 6.0%, tourism’s unemployment rate was below Canada’s seasonally unadjusted unemployment rate of 6.2%.

-Except for Food & Beverage Services, all tourism industry groups reported higher unemployment rates than the same month last year (Table 1).
+With the exception of the Food & Beverage Services industry, all tourism industry groups reported lower unemployment rates than the same month last year (Table 1).

-On a provincial basis, tourism unemployment rates ranged from 1.7% in Manitoba to 18.8% in Prince Edward Island.
+On a provincial basis, tourism unemployment rates ranged from 3.2% in British Columbia to 13.6% in Prince Edward Island.

-The seasonally unadjusted unemployment rates for tourism in each, except for Newfoundland and Labrador, Prince Edward Island, Quebec and British Columbia, were below the rates reported for the provincial economy (Figure 1).
+The seasonally unadjusted unemployment rates for tourism in Newfoundland and Labrador, New Brunswick, Alberta, and British Columbia were below the rates reported for the provincial economy (Figure 1).

 |Tourism Industry Group2||Unemployment Rate –